ckeditor/ckeditor5/docs/tutorials/crash-course/events-and-observables.md

 const button = new ButtonView( locale );
 ```

-If you want to make a custom class an observable, see the {@link framework/deep-dive/observables Observables} document.

-### Setting the observable properties

 Then, we called the `.set()` method to update few button properties.
-Calling this method fires an event that can also be listened to, if necessary.

 ```js
 button.set( {